oaerobert/Time-Series-Data-Modelling-STATA/README.md

-# Regression Analysis 📈
+## Regression Analysis 📈💫

-This is my econometrics work conducted using **STATA**, I've specialised my efforts on the Keynesian Consumption Function.
+This follows on from my second-year, econometrics work conducted using **STATA**.
+I've specialised this task to focus on the Keynesian Consumption Function since I most closely align with the theoretical principles of Keynesian Economics.

-The dataset consists of annual data from the UK for the period **1960 to 2021**
+Whilst we were tasked to carry out basic functions with knowledge from the first half of the semester (approx. October 2024), I expanded this task based on my completed knowledge of the Econometrics module as of December 2024, to further enhance statistical accuracy.

+Therefore, I pose the question:

+# What are the key determinants of consumption in the UK?
+An Econometric Study of Disposable Income, Prices, Interest Rates between 1960 and 2021. #

 💫 This is **time series data**, and this analysis will explore and demonstrate statistical techniques and tests used in my econometric classes.
 These methods will uncover patterns, assess relationships and forecast trends within the dataset.

 ---

 Whilst beneficial, the nature of this methodology causes certain limitations to arise.
 These include, but are not limited to:

-- ### Limited observations
+#### Limited observations
 - The dataset covers data only provides 62 observations - it restricts the statistical power in detecting any true effects.
 Hypothesis tests may fail to reject the null hypothesis despite a true relationships existent between variables.
 Whilst a larger sample is preferred, we will leverage this model's simplicity to focus on studying long-term trends without the extra noise usually seen in higher-frequency data.

-- ### Autocorrelation in residuals of time-series data:
+#### Autocorrelation in residuals of time-series data:
-     - A very simplistic example of AC is that today's inflation is a function of yesterday's inflation, instead of today's inflation being independent of yesterday's (〖ε_t=ρε〗_(t-1)+υ_(t ), ρ≠0).
+- A very simplistic example of AC is that today's inflation is a function of yesterday's inflation, instead of today's inflation being independent of yesterday's.
 When AC exists, OLS produces a large variance, reducing the efficacy of our estimator in drawing reliable conculsions between any independent and dependent variables.
 When we scale our sample size to represent the population statistics, our estimates will not be very close to their true values like we want.
 Since we want to evaluate all evantualities, we will test for AC using:
      - **Durbin-Watson test** (first-order autocorrelation).
      - **Breusch-Godfrey test** (higher-order autocorrelation) And apply GLS to estimate, given ρ (our auto-correlation co-efficient) is known.
 If ρ is unknown, we will use:
-     -**Cochrane-Orcutt procedure** to estimate a value of ρ through convergence.
+     - **Cochrane-Orcutt procedure** to estimate a value of ρ through convergence.
 After, we can apply OLS to obtain co-efficients closest to their true values (given our sample size)

-- ### Multicollinearity Amongst Indendent Variables:
+#### Multicollinearity Amongst Indendent Variables:
     - Disposable income, prices, interest rates etc. quite often are highly correlated and multi-collinear, affecting CLRA within OLS.
 We can identify this from contradictory t-statistics and R-squared values, alongside large standard errors.
-This is problematic: we would be unable to isolate impacts of individual predictors on the dependent variable (in this context, consumption) - preventing us from understanding which of our indepedent variabes directly affect consumption and whether or not certain independent variables are at all relevant.
+This *can* be problematic (not always): we would be unable to isolate impacts of individual predictors on the dependent variable (in this context, consumption) - preventing us from understanding which of our indepedent variabes directly affect consumption and whether or not certain independent variables are at all relevant.
 We may often find variables are insignificant in affecting our dependent variable from the t-tests, yet contradictingly, observe signficance from the high R-squared values.

-We cannot completely erradicate any multi-collinearity we do find, especially due to our smaller sample size.
+We cannot completely erradicate any multi-collinearity we may observe, especially due to our smaller sample size.
 It does not completely invalidate our model, but it is important to be transparent so one can interpret the results appropriately.

+#### Heteroscedacity:
+- Though our sample size is smaller relative to many other data anlysis out there, it spans over a lengthy duration of time which may encourage the variance of error terms to differ over time.

+#### Structural Breaks:

+- Economic events may create structural breaks within the dataset.
+Think about it - the 2008 Financial Crisis was a global recession within out dataset of 1960 and 2021.
+It will have an effect on the independent variables we are testing - we can test for this using a:
+    -**Chow Test**
+#### Misspecification:

 ---